parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gpt-4o-mini-cuda-to-omp/output-4/interactions/README.md.txt

 ### Binary File Support

-Instead of initializing the randomized synthetic cross section data structures in XSBench every time it is run, you may optionally have XSBench generate a data set and write it to file.
+Instead of initializing the randomized synthetic cross section data structres in XSBench everytime it is run, you may optionally have XSBench generate a data set and write it to file.
 It can then be read on subsequent runs to speed up initialization.
 This process is controlled with the "-b (read, write)" command line argument.
 This feature may be extremely useful for users running on simulators where walltime minimization is critical for logistical purposes, or for users who are doing many sequential runs.
 Note that identical input parameters (problem size, solution method etc) must be used when reading and writing a binary file.
 No runtime checks are made to validate that the file correctly corresponds to the selected input parameters.

 ## Algorithms